 What does a typical choir evening consist of ?

 “We start by warming up our lungs and voices with vocal exercises and singing rounds.
 We move on to singing well-known songs; have a tea-break in the middle; then learn some repertoire songs we might use for public performances.
 No-one is obliged to sing in public unless they feel confident and ready to do so.
 Part of our purpose at MCSC is to build confidence as well as breathing, voice control and timing.
-And in-between we have a lot of fun with Sally and Paul, our talented choir teacher and accompanist!”
+And in-between we have a lot of fun with Sally and Paul, our talented Musical Director and accompanist!”